Date: 27/04/2013 Platform: Business Standard

 Given the above situation, we need a fundamental change in the way common citizens are informed about the laws, rules and regulations that they are expected to follow.
 Here are three simple steps that would radically change the situation:

 First, it must be made mandatory that all rules, procedures and forms must be placed on the website of the relevant agency or department as well as prominently pasted on the office notice-board in English and Hindi (and/or local language).
-Today, we have an where some agencies put up their rules on the web and some do not.
+Today, we have an arbitrary system where some agencies put up their rules on the web and some do not.
 More often than not, the information is partial, out-of-date or simply misleading.
 Under the new framework, a rule or procedure will be deemed not to apply unless the citizens have been given a fighting chance to know about it.
 If the rule on the website or notice-board is wrong or incomplete, then that is what applies.
 If a form is not mentioned clearly and provided, then it need not be filled out.
 This is not entirely a new principle because major laws, such as those passed by Parliament, come into effect only after they have been notified in the Gazette of India.
 I am merely extending this to apply to all government rules and procedures.

 Second, all laws, regulations and procedures must be presented as a coherent whole rather than as a series of circulars and notifications.
 At present, a citizen needs to follow a complex paper trail in order to understand what is expected of him/her.
 Even officials do not often know the current state of the law (or pretend not to know).
 I can understand that in the old days it may have been simpler to update rules by appending a sub-clause.
 This makes no sense today when it is easier to make the change in the main text and then highlight it using italics.
 Wikipedia provides a good illustration of how we can constantly update a certain text while allowing easy comparison with past versions.
 Thus, the citizen is always presented by a clear set of guidelines at every point in time.
 It will have the side-benefit that many internal contradictions in the law will become self-evident and can be corrected.
 Again, this is not entirely a new idea, since we already do something similar for important central laws.
 I am merely asking for this process to be institutionalised and strictly enforced.